Front Page Sports Football Pro

 Mechanics and Features

-The game’s AI was sophisticated for its time, though reviewers noted some quirks, advising players to remember “you can’t teach speed” when drafting players due to AI weaknesses in evaluating certain player attributes12.
-The game also featured comprehensive weather simulation and custom schedule creation3.
+The game’s AI was sophisticated for its time, though reviewers noted some quirks, advising players to remember “you can’t teach speed” when drafting players due to AI weaknesses in evaluating certain player attributes11.
+The game also featured comprehensive weather simulation, with stadium type and nearest city affecting temperature, humidity, and precipitation conditions12.

 Reception